-- The Content section in your D2L course shell is where students can access your course files and materials.
+- The Content section in your Brightspace course shell is where students can access your course files and materials.
 Do not upload content, or create files that contain the personal information of students.
 This includes anything with student grades, past or current student work, or threads from discussion topics (as these contains the names of students).
 If you are including past or current examples of student work, be sure to get permission from the student before posting it, and remove the students' names.

-- If you copied a D2L or Blackboard shell from a previous term, check the Content section at the start of term to make sure no content containing sensitive information is present before you make your course shell is available to students.
+- If you copied a course shell from a previous term, check the Content section at the start of term to make sure no content containing sensitive information is present before you make your course shell is available to students.

 Brightspace by D2L is Ryerson’s new Learning Management System (LMS), replacing our previous system Blackboard.
 The intended use of the LMS is to facilitate an online space to carry out course activities to enhance learning.
 Instructors have the option to use the LMS for their courses for the purpose of posting the course syllabus, uploading and creating course materials, assignments, quizzes, emailing news to their class list, and also to post and release interim student grades.
 Some courses also utilize discussion boards for class or group discussions.
 Each course shell is accessible by the instructors who are teaching the course, the TA and graders (if the course has any), as well as all students enrolled in the course.

 D2L’s has servers located in Toronto and Waterloo, ON.
 All data is stored within Canada and not subject to foreign jurisdictions.